freesoft/detox_bot2/paper/paper.md

 ### Classifier

 We use a Multinomial Naive Bayes classifier with TF-IDF for toxic chat classification.
 The classifier is trained on the Jigsaw dataset on Kaggle and the resulting model is persisted in serialized form and used for future invocations of the framework.
-The scikit-learn library was chosen for prototyping the Machine Learning and NLP components because it was easy to use and is supported with many online examples. \color{black}The final project uses PySpark with MLlib for improved scalability.
+The scikit-learn library was chosen for prototyping the Machine Learning and NLP components because it was easy to use and is supported with many online examples. \color{black}The final project uses PySpark with ML library for improved scalability.

 ### Container system